totocaster/m-mount-lens-database/README.md

 Contribution to this list are very welcome and are the pretty much sole purpose of this database/list.
 There is many websites that have similar lists of Leica or M-mount lenses, but they all suffer the same issue—they get outdated.
 The goal of this repo is to keep most accurate and up-to-date list of this kind.

 Both, lens (row) and datatype (column), contributions are welcome!

+# License

+This list was collected from public sources from all over the internet and offline material.
+Nothing in this list is anything but advertised specifications from lens manufacturers.
+While attribution and referencing this list appreciated, it is not required.